Serendah

+Serendah is actively growing partly due to the presence of UMW Holdings in the area.
+An industrial city, named UMW High-Value Manufacturing Park is being constructed that will then house a number of national and multinational companies focused in manufacturing.
+An East Coast Rail Link Station planned to open in the same proximity will also accelerate this growth further.

+Some places address in Serendah now includes the prefix 'Bandar' meaning city.
+Such as the address for UMW HVM Park and its contents, which displays 'Bandar Serendah' instead of the usual 'Serendah'.

 History

 The area was developed due to tin mining activities during the British administration.

 One of the popular tourist spot in Serendah, Perigi Tujuh Serendah, was built to resist floods hence the name Serendah that reflects this area being located at a low level in comparison to its surroundings.

+Serendah International Orchid Park was located here.

 Geography

 Encompassing from Sungai Choh in the south, town of Bukit Beruntung in the west, and Antara Gapi in the north, the mukim of Serendah has a total area of -sq mi, -sq mi of which is land and -sq mi, or -% is water.

 Demographics

 Religion

 There are a number of Chinese temples, one Mosque and a number of surau, one Sikh temple and other religious structure of other regions.